gabe-kai/EarthRing/docs/minimap-system.md

 The minimap system provides a 2D top-down view of the player's position and surrounding environment.
 It displays platform chunks, player facing direction, and supports two zoom levels: full ring view and local area view.

+## User Interface

+### Title Display

+The minimap displays a title overlay at the bottom center showing:
+- **First line**: Location name (Ring or Hub name) and Floor number
+  - Format: `"{Location} - F: {Floor}"`
+  - Example: `"Kongo Hub - F: 0"` or `"Ring - F: 0"`
+- **Second line**: Current coordinates
+  - Format: `"s: {s}km; r: {r}m"`
+  - Example: `"s: 125.5km; r: 200m"`

+The title is displayed as a semi-transparent, rounded container that overlays the minimap canvas without taking up layout space.

+### Zoom Controls

+Zoom control buttons are positioned on the right side of the minimap, overlapping the border:
+- **Plus button (+)**: Zooms in to local area view (2km radius)
+- **Minus button (−)**: Zooms out to full ring view
+- Buttons are centered vertically and half-inside/half-outside the minimap border

+### Click to Copy Coordinates

+Clicking anywhere on the minimap canvas (excluding zoom controls and title) copies the current camera target coordinates to the clipboard.
+The coordinates are formatted as `"x.xx, y.yy, z.zz"` in EarthRing legacy coordinates.

+A notification appears in the Info box confirming the coordinates were copied.
+This feature allows players to quickly share or record their position.

+**Implementation details:**
+- Click handler is attached to the canvas container
+- Excludes clicks on zoom buttons and title overlay
+- Uses `navigator.clipboard.writeText()` API
+- Shows notification via `addNotification()` in Info box

 ## Architecture

 ### Components